jmcoleman/TriviaGame/README.md

 ## Getting Started

  All references use a CDN.
- This is a JavaScript project that uses Bootstrap 4.1.
+ This is a JavaScript/JQuery project that uses Bootstrap 4.1.

 ### Prerequisites